past5/past5.github.io/_posts/2015-03-19-email-sms-net.md

 Thus, the easiest way to send an SMS message to a cell phone with a data plan would be to compose an email message and send it to the provided address.

 #### Carrier services
 Each carrier provides an email-to-text service in the format 6041234567@carrier.ca.
+All we need to do is to compose an email message containing our text and send it to that email address.
 Most of the carriers in Canada are listed below:

 - Bell/President's Choice/Solo: `<phonenumber>@txt.bellmobility.ca` or `<phonenumber>@txt.bell.ca`
 - Fido/Microcell: `<phonenumber>@fido.ca`